-Before you can apply, you need to create a user account and applicant profile on Grantium.
-As this profile approval may take up to 10 working days, you should create your user account well in advance of the deadline to submit any Expression of Interest.
+Before you can apply, you need to create a user account and applicant profile on Grantium, which we will then approve.
+Profile approval may take up to 10 working days, so you should create your user account well in advance of the deadline to submit any Expression of Interest.
 If you have an existing applicant profile, check if you need to update your details.

-Registration for this fund will open on Grantium at any time.
+Registration for this fund will open on Grantium immediately.